salrashid123/gce_metadata_server/README.md

 >> Note: not all platforms supports this mode.
 The underlying go-tpm library is only supported on a few of the targets (`linux/darwin + amd64,arm64`).
 If you need support for other platforms, one option is to comment the sections for the TPM, remove the library bindings and compile.

-Before using this mode, the key _must be_ sealed into the TPM and surfaced as a `persistentHandle`.
+Before using this mode, the key _must be_ sealed into the TPM and surfaced as a `persistentHandle` or as a [PEM encoded TPM Keyfile](https://github.com/salrashid123/tpm2/tree/master/tpm-key).
 This can be done in a number of ways described [here](https://github.com/salrashid123/oauth2/blob/master/README.md#usage-tpmtokensource):

 Basically, you can either

 - `A` download a Google ServiceAccount's json file and embed the private part to the TPM. [example](https://github.com/salrashid123/oauth2/blob/master/README.md#a-import-service-account-json-to-tpm)
-- `B` Generate a Key _on the TPM_ and then import the public part to GCP. [example](https://github.com/salrashid123/oauth2/blob/master/README.md#b-generate-key-on-tpm-and-export-public-x509-certificate-to-gcp)
+- `B` Generate a Key _on the TPM_ and then [import the public part to GCP](https://cloud.google.com/iam/docs/keys-upload). [example](https://github.com/salrashid123/oauth2/blob/master/README.md#b-generate-key-on-tpm-and-export-public-x509-certificate-to-gcp).
+Note that you can [upload atmost 10 keys per service account](https://cloud.google.com/iam/quotas#limits)
 - `C` remote seal the service accounts RSA Private key, encrypt it with TPM's Endorsement Key and load it securely inside the TPM. [example](https://gist.github.com/salrashid123/9e4a0328fd8c84374ace78c76a1e34cb)

 `A` is the easiest for a demo